 This Maharashtrian Stuffed Okra dish is one of the easiest and tastiest Indian meals I’ve ever made.
-It’s a dry dish created by stuffing a delectable mixture of ground peanuts, sesame seeds, coconut and spices into freshly cut Bhindi.
-The okra is then gently fried over low heat to give it a wonderful crisp texture and full bodied flavour.
+It’s a dry dish created by stuffing a delectable mixture of ground peanuts, sesame seeds, coconut, and spices into freshly cut Bhindi.
+The okra is then gently fried over low heat to give it a wonderfully crisp texture and full-bodied flavor.
 Dipped in dal and scooped up with a Chapati, it’s ravishing.
 Spicy, nutty, tangy, moreish.

-The dish name comes from the Marathi words ‘Bharli’ which means stuffed, and ‘Bhindi/Bhendi’, which refers to Okra (sometimes called Ladies fingers in English).
-The combination of peanuts, sesame seeds and coconut is a cornerstone of Marathi cuisine.
-Dry-roasting these ingredients brings out their robust nutty sweetness, which is then punctuated by the twang of lemon and heat of chilli.
+The dish’s name comes from the Marathi words ‘Bharli’ which means stuffed, and ‘Bhindi/Bhendi’, which refers to Okra (sometimes called Ladies fingers in English).
+The combination of peanuts, sesame seeds, and coconut is a cornerstone of Marathi cuisine.
+Dry-roasting these ingredients brings out their robust nutty sweetness, which is then punctuated by the twang of lemon and heat of chili.

 Bharli Bhindi is all about the stuffing – and this stuffing is something truly flavoursome.

 Yes!
 Maharashtrian Bharli Bhindi is naturally Vegetarian and vegan.
 Diary Free, Gluten Free, and Soy Free.
 It’s an amazing choice to appeal to various dietary needs.

 The only thing to note is that this recipe is not nut-free.
 Peanuts and sesame seeds play an integral role in the flavors and textures of this recipe, so unfortunately aren’t replaceable.

 How to cook Okra – the misunderstood Vegetable